About Jeremy P. Madsen

 Why the SEC/Ensign Peak Advisors Settlement Doesn’t Trouble Me (or, Why I Don’t Mind that Christ’s Church Has Money)

-Does the Ensign Peak Advisors / SEC ruling mean that the Church is a corrupt corporation that hordes wealth instead of helping the poor?
+Does the Ensign Peak Advisors / SEC ruling mean that the Church of Jesus Christ is a corrupt corporation that hordes wealth instead of helping the poor?
 No. Here’s why.